 The Company accounts for stock-based compensation by recognizing the fair value of the compensation cost for all stock awards over their respective service periods, which are generally equal to the vesting period.
 This compensation cost is determined using option pricing models intended to estimate the fair value of the awards at the date of grant using the Black-Scholes option-pricing model.
 An offsetting increase to stockholders' equity is recorded equal to the amount of the compensation expense charge.

-The impact of stock-based compensation expense on the Companys results of continuing operations was approximately $54,000 and $10,000 for the three months ended June 30, 2012 and 2011, respectively, and approximately $61,000 and $33,000 for the six months ended June 30, 2012 and 2011, respectively.
+The impact of stock-based compensation expense on the Companys results of operations for the three and six months ended June 30, 2014 was approximately $73,000 and $142,000, respectively.
+Stock-based compensation expense for the three and six months ended June 30, 2013 was approximately $28,000 and $56,000, respectively.
 These amounts are included in selling, general, and administrative expenses in the condensed consolidated interim statements of operations.